-The Company did not have any transfers between Level 1 and Level 2 fair value measurements during fiscal 2014 and 2013.
+The Company did not have any transfers between Level 1 and Level 2 fair value measurements during fiscal 2015 and 2014.

-The carrying amounts of the Company's cash and cash equivalents, accounts receivable, trade accounts payable and accrued expenses and other current liabilities approximate fair value as of October 31, 2014 due to the relatively short maturity of the respective instruments.
-The carrying value of long-term debt approximates fair value due to its variable interest rates.
+The carrying amounts of the Company's cash and cash equivalents, accounts receivable, trade accounts payable and accrued expenses and other current liabilities approximate fair value as of October 31, 2015 due to the relatively short maturity of the respective instruments.
+The carrying amount of long-term debt approximates fair value due to its variable interest rates.